Tag: eternal

 Even if every single Israelite behaved completely within the bounds of Law, and thus no sin offerings were offered for an entire year…still Aaron would have to perform the ritual of reconciliation.
 No matter how perfect every Israelite was, reconciliation was still needed.

-In the of the Nazarene (and similarly in other holiness denominations such as the Free Methodist, Wesleyan, Methodist, Church of God in Christ (Anderson), and others) we have a concept of Entire Sanctification.
-This is not as universal in understanding as it could be, yet it is (ultimately) being like Christ insofar as we have been enabled by the Spirit (and, yes, this is far more complicated and much simpler).
+In the Church of the Nazarene (and similarly in other holiness denominations such as the Free Methodist, Wesleyan, Methodist, Church of God in Christ (Anderson), and others) we have a concept of Entire Sanctification.
+This is not as universal in understanding as it could be, yet it is (ultimately) being like Jesus Christ insofar as we have been enabled by the Holy Spirit (and, yes, this is far more complicated and much simpler).
 This is a high standard.
-Others have defined it as oneself wholly over to Christ through the of the (different ways of explaining it).
+Others have defined it as giving oneself wholly over to Christ through the power of the Holy Spirit (different ways of explaining it).

 By the Law, even if every single human being were Entirely Sanctified, the purification offering for reconciliation would still be required.
 To many, Entire Sanctification is entirely impossible (and it is without the Holy Spirit).
 Yet, even were it possible to the many, the offering was still needed.